LZB

 La-Z-Boy Incorporated Consumer Cyclical - Furnishings, Fixtures & Appliances Investor Relations →

-Management has been repurchasing shares, with a 4.5% reduction over three years.
+The company has been aggressively buying back shares, reducing its share count by 6.9% over the past three years.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.

 Business Health